FrancoisChabot/variadic_future/README.md

 ## But why variadic?

-Because it allows for the `tie()` function, which provides a very nice way to way on multiple futures at once.
+Because it allows for the `tie()` function, which provides a very nice way to wait on multiple futures at once.

 ## Installation